 On August 23, 2012, GE entered into an agreement to sell to MSIP its 60% economic stake and 50% voting stake in the Company through the sale of its interests in EFS.
-The Sale was consummated on September 24, 2012.
+The Sale, which constituted a change in control, was consummated on September 24, 2012.
+The push-down basis of accounting was used to record the fair value adjustments for assets and liabilities of Southern Star at the acquisition date.
+The total consideration included the estimated fair value of MSIP's original 40% economic interest and the fair value of cash and equity consideration exchanged in the Sale.